Vâlsan: Tributaries

-Haven for a Fish Species
+Haven for a fish species

-The Vâlsan, although a minor river in comparison to other European rivers, is of vital importance.
-This is because it is one of the few rivers that supports the fish species Romanichthys valsanicola.
+Although a minor river in comparison to other European rivers, the Vâlsan is of importance as one of the few rivers that supports the fish species Romanichthys valsanicola.
 This species is endemic to Romania and the Danube basin.
-The species is regarded the most endangered species of European ichthyofauna given its small habitat range and low surviving numbers.
+The species is regarded as the most endangered species of European ichthyofauna given its small habitat range and low surviving numbers.